UCF vs. Temple NCAA Football Odds, Plays and Insights | October 30, 2021

 - UCF has two wins against the spread in seven games this season.

-- This season, the Knights have one ATS win in two games as a favorite of 10.5 points or more.
+- The Knights have covered the spread once this season when favored by 10.5 points or more (in two chances).

-- UCF's games this year have eclipsed the over/under four times in seven opportunities (57.1%).
+- UCF's games this year have hit the over four times in seven opportunities (57.1%).

-- UCF is 1-2 against the spread and 2-1 overall this season when the team scores more than 33.9 points.
+- When UCF records more than 33.9 points, it is 1-2 against the spread and 2-1 overall.

-- In games that UCF churns out more than 376.3 yards, the team is 1-2 against the spread and 2-1 overall.
+- UCF is 1-2 against the spread and 2-1 overall when the team amasses over 376.3 yards.

-- This year, the Knights have turned the ball over 10 times, three more than the Owls' takeaways (7).

 - Find the latest spread and moneyline odds for UCF at SISportsbook.